surister/blog/content/blog/implementing-uuid8-for-cratedb.md

 </pre>
 ::

-As you can see, id was incremented by one, every time we inserted a row.
+As you can see, id was incremented by one every time we inserted a row.
-This is possible because the database keeps track of the count with a counter, (called sequences in Postgres).
+This is possible because the database keeps track of the count with a counter (called sequences in Postgres).

 But in our distributed world every insert has to be executed in every node, in order for the nodes to increase the id correctly, they would need to communicate to keep their